-Then she was running, away from the fields, back to the house and her family within, running as fast as she could, running and panting and crying all the while like a seven year old.
+Then she was running, away from the fields, back to the house and her family within, running as fast as she could, running and panting and crying all the while like a sevenvear-old.

-Her father had been nailed to the bedroom wall.
-They had wanted him to watch while they took their turns with Teri.
-Adara did not know what to do, but she untied Teri, whose tears had dried by then, and they freed Geoff, and then they got their father down.
-Teri nursed him and cleaned out his wounds.
-When his eyes opened and he saw Adara, he smiled.
+Adara did not know what to do, but she found Teri, whose tears had dried by then, and they freed Geoff, and then untied their father.
+Teri nursed him, and cleaned out his wounds.
+When his eyes opened and he saw Adara he smiled.
 She hugged him very hard, and cried for him.